tsipkens/atems/README.md

 #### How to cite

-On use of this code or the *k*-means segmentation procedure described [above](#k-means-segmentation-seg_kmeans), please tentatively cite:
+On use of this code or the *k*-means segmentation procedure described [above](#k-means-segmentation-seg_kmeans), please cite:

-[Sipkens, T. A., Rogak, S. N. (Under review).
-Technical note: Using k-means to identify soot aggregates in transmission electron microscopy images.
-Journal of Aerosol Science.][jaskmeans]
+[Sipkens, T. A., Rogak, S. N. (Accepted).
+Technical note: Using k-means to identify soot aggregates in transmission electron microscopy images. *Journal of Aerosol Science*, 105699.][jaskmeans]

-More information will be made available here should this citation be updated.
+Users of the pair correlation method (PCM), the Euclidean distance mapping-surface based scale (EBD-SBS), and Hough transform (following Kook et al.) codes should acknowledge the corresponding studies under the acknowledgements above.
+Please also consider citing this repository directly.

 #### References